All Episodes

 Against this backdrop, it is up to each individual senator to decide what the Constitution's advice and consent duty means.

-Informed by Alexander Hamilton's Federalist 76, I have interpreted this to mean that the president has broad discretion to consider a nominee's philosophy,
+Informed by Alexander Hamilton's Federalist 76, I have interpreted this to mean that the President has broad discretion to consider a nominee's philosophy,

 whereas my duty as a senator is to focus on the nominee's qualifications as long as that nominee's philosophy is within the mainstream of judicial thought.

-I have always opposed litmus tests for judicial nominees with respect to their personal views or politics, but I fully expect them to be able to put aside any and all personal preferences in deciding the cases that come before them.
+I have always opposed limpness tests for judicial nominees with respect to their personal views or politics, but I fully expect them to be able to put aside any and all personal preferences in deciding the cases that come before them.

 I've never considered the president's identity or party when evaluating Supreme Court nominations.

-Justices Soter Mayor and Kagan, who were nominated by President Obama, and Justice Gorsuch, who was nominated by President Trump.
+As a result, I voted in favor of Justices Roberts and Alito, who were nominated by President Bush, Justices Sodomaior and Kagan, who were nominated by President Obama, and Justice Gorsuch, who was nominated by President Trump.

 So I began my evaluation of Judge Kavanaugh's nomination by reviewing his 12-year record on the DC Circuit Court of Appeals, including his more than 300 opinions and his many speeches and law review articles.